 - We have not been able to live together and mutually agreed to live separately.

-It is not necessary that the spouse has been living in different places for a period of one year.
+The spouse doesn’t need to have been living in different places for one year.
 If you have been living under one roof, you have to prove that you have never lived as husband and wife.
 Premarital unchastity may be admissible as evidence to prove the reason behind such breakdown of the marriage.

 You cannot file a criminal case under section 497 of IPC for the offence of adultery because the relationship is premarital.
 As well as you’ll have no evidence to prove the existence of premarriage sexual intercourse.

-Hon’ble Supreme Court has finally settled the controversy on pre-marital sex by holding that “while it is true that the mainstream view in our society is that sexual contact should take place only between marital partners, there is no statutory offence that takes place when adults willingly engage in sexual relations outside the marriage setting, with the exception of ‘adultery’ as defined under Section 497 IPC [S. Khushboo Vs Kanniammal & Anr.]
+Hon’ble Supreme Court has finally settled the controversy on pre-marital sex by holding that “while it is true that the mainstream view in our society is that sexual contact should take place only between marital partners, there is no statutory offence that takes place when adults willingly engage in sexual relations outside the marriage setting, except for ‘adultery’ as defined under Section 497 IPC S. Khushboo Vs Kanniammal & Another